Strangest NBA Draft Facts: 1947-2023

 Point guard Jay Williams electrified college basketball for three years at Duke University and was the No. 2 overall pick by the Chicago Bulls in the 2002 NBA draft.

-His rookie year was the only season he played in the NBA after a devastating motorcycle accident ended his career just weeks after his first season was over.
+His rookie year was the only season he played in the NBA.
+Williams was in a devastating motorcycle accident which ended his career just weeks after his first season was over and almost resulted in the amputation of his leg.

 2003: Nick Collison Becomes Mr. Consistency